 During your home inspection walk through your Inspector should talk about how much Insulation is in your attic.
 Heads up again all but the very newest of homes can almost always use more.
 What you need to specifically worry about in older homes is the presence of vermiculite, which may contain asbestos.
 Lots of homeowners who have this insulation know it’s there, and the lengths they go through to cover it up are extensive.
 I’ve seen everything from the first 3 feet around the hatch have it removed, but it’s everywhere else, to a plywood floor being placed over the entire attic and then new insulation put on top.
 The only way I found it was looking down with my cellphone where the chimney came through.

 Next it’s ventilation, is the attic well ventilated?
 Do all the bathroom fans and kitchen fans discharge to the exterior, or are they discharging into the attic itself?

-At this point you may receive your home inspection report, or you may have to wait.
-At Informed Home Inspections I am far to OCD to just hand you the jibberish that I’ve typed in on site, so I go home and meticulously review everything, make sure the right pictures, videos, and illustrations are added so that you my client get the best possible product that I can produce.
-But whether you get the report from your Inspector immediately following the walk through or a few hours later always remember back at the beginning when you were reviewing your contract it said, “The Client will receive the written report within x hours” So make sure your Inspector adheres to whatever that time frame was.
+At this point you may receive your home inspection report, or you may have to wait for up to 48 hours.
+Personally, I never deliver the report on site.
+I go home and meticulously review everything, make sure the right pictures, videos, and illustrations are added so that you my client get the best possible product that I can produce.
+But whether you get the report from your Inspector immediately following the walk through or a few hours later always remember back at the beginning when you were reviewing your contract it said, “The Client will receive the written report within x hours” Make sure your Inspector adheres to whatever that time frame was.